epic-kitchens/C7-VISOR-HOS/README.md

 - FYI, we use the COCO Mask AP metric implemented in [Detectron2](https://github.com/facebookresearch/detectron2) to get the numbers in our paper and in our challenge.
 - Plese refer to [VISOR-HOS](https://github.com/epic-kitchens/VISOR-HOS) to check how we get COCO Mask AP evaluation in our baseline method.
 - For the HOS Codalab Challenge evaluation, with the 4 prediction PTH files prepared as instructed in the Codalab challenge, you can run the commend below to get the scores as in the table.
-- For more details about the prediction PTH file and its format, if you follow the [Detectron2 COCOEvaluator](https://detectron2.readthedocs.io/en/latest/modules/evaluation.html#detectron2.evaluation.COCOEvaluator), there will be `instances_predictions.pth` automatically generated and saved in your output folder, `/path/to/your/ouputs/inference`.
+- For more details about the prediction PTH file and its format, if you use the [Detectron2 COCOEvaluator](https://detectron2.readthedocs.io/en/latest/modules/evaluation.html#detectron2.evaluation.COCOEvaluator), there will be a `instances_predictions.pth` file automatically generated and saved in the output folder, `/path/to/your/outputs/inference`.
 So anytime you are confused or uncertain about the PTH format, you can check that too.

-Get [VISOR-HOS](https://github.com/epic-kitchens/VISOR-HOS) as submodule of this repository.
+Get [VISOR-HOS](https://github.com/epic-kitchens/VISOR-HOS) as submodule of this repository:
 ```
 git submodule update --init
 ```

-Make sure your `input_dir` folder structure is as below:
+Make sure your `input_dir` folder structure is as below.
+Under the `input_dir`, there will be a `ref` sub-folder containing the COCO format annotations and a `res` sub-folder containing the predictions of your method in the required format.

 ```
 /path/to/your/inputs
 |--- ref